ponylang/ponylang-website/content/blog/last-week-in-pony-102923.md

 ### SSL Builder Updates

 It's that time of the year!
-Our twice a year update of our the SSL builder images we use for testing/building Pony organization projects and that we make available to the you for the same purpose.
+Our twice a year update of the SSL builder images we use for testing/building Pony organization projects and that we make available to the you for the same purpose.

-Every time around, we add a new builders, stop updating the oldest ones and let you know which ones we are deprecating.
+Every time around, we add new builders, stop updating the oldest ones and let you know which ones we are deprecating.
 Deprecated builders will stop being updated the next time around.

 Each image is updated with a new version of the Pony compiler and other tools after each nightly ponyc build and after each ponyc release.